 Reading a book in bed lasted two nights.
 A few days in I once again made sure to bring the phone when going to the bathroom.
 The picking it up without even remembering what I was in the middle of reading was also back.
 It took about a week before I started reading when standing by the microwave waiting for a 30 second countdown.
 I should put up a mirror next to it so I can have my reflection remind me of how low I’ve sunk.

 My hand reaches for it when I walk from the train to my car.

 I fall asleep much later than I want.

 Using a smartphone might not be an addiction in a technical sense, but it shares many of its features.
 It’s closer to food addiction than to alcoholism, because you can abstain from alcohol completely.
 Avoiding smartphone use isn’t practical in 2017 (or desirable — despite its numerous mental issues I do enjoy the global superorganism, and I do enjoy being a part of it.
 It’s a marvel.).

 Unlike the case with most addicitons, phone withdrawal was actually pleasureable after getting past a very short hump.
-But you do have to get past it.
-Shaking an addiction is only pleasureable if you can make a single decision to quit instead of having to resist every single moment with little individual payoff.
-You can give up smoking and be happy about it, but there’s little point in quitting just this time because you get the worst of both worlds: no fix, and you’re still not free.
+But you do have to get past it; shaking an addiction is only pleasureable if you can make a single decision to quit instead of having to resist every single moment with little individual payoff.
+You can give up smoking and be happy about it, but there’s little point in skipping just this time because you get the worst of both worlds: no fix, and you’re still not free.